Gyldendal Norsk Forlag: Gyldendal Norsk Forlag AS

 Gyldendal Norsk Forlag AS was founded in 1925.
 It was established when a group of Norwegian investors "bought home" the works of "The Four Greats" and Knut Hamsun, which had previously been published by the Danish publishing house Gyldendal.
-Harald Grieg had a central role in this operation and became the new company's director, and Knut Hamsun provided significant capital and became its largest shareholder.
+Harald Grieg had a central role in this operation and became the new company's director, and Hamsun, who had been awarded the Nobel Prize in Literature in 1920, provided significant capital and became its largest shareholder.

-The company publishes both fiction, non-fiction, school books and children books.
+The company publishes fiction, non-fiction, school books and children books.
 Gyldendal owns 50% of Kunnskapsforlaget, along with Aschehoug, which publishes encyclopedias, dictionaries and other reference books, including the Store norske leksikon.
 Gyldendal also publishes the literary magazine Vinduet.
 The company is organised as a division of Gyldendal ASA, a holding company which is listed on the Oslo Stock Exchange.

 Gyldendal Norsk Forlag AS consists of the following four divisions: Gyldendal Litteratur, Gyldendal Undervisning, Gyldendal Akademisk and Gyldendal Rettsdata.